-Vice President of Compliance & Corporate Secretary, and Chief Compliance Officer (CCO): As head of the CRO, the CCO coordinates a comprehensive, corporate-wide strategy and approach to compliance matters, including oversight of TBC's compliance.
-The CCO reports directly to NextEra's General Counsel.
+Vice President of Compliance & Corporate Secretary, and Chief Compliance Officer (CCO): As head of the CRO, the CCO coordinates a comprehensive, corporate-wide strategy and approach to

 CRO Director of Ethics & Compliance (and Staff) for the Compliance Plan: The CRO Director of Ethics & Compliance provides guidance on compliance and monitors compliance with the Compliance Plan.
 The CRO Director of Ethics & Compliance reports to the CCO.
 The CRO Director of Ethics & Compliance and staff duties include: